Hisham Bin Al Bin Amor Sliti: Habeas corpus petition

 The New York Times called the two rulings: "the first clear-cut victories for the Bush administration", while Andy Worthington noted they represented a "disturbing development".

 Reuters reported that Jonathan Hafetz of the American Civil Liberties Union responded that:

 This decision raises serious concerns given the reliance on classified evidence and the very broad definition of detention authority that it contains.

 Formerly secret Joint Task Force Guantanamo assessment

 On April 25, 2011, whistleblower organization WikiLeaks published formerly secret assessments drafted by Joint Task Force Guantanamo analysts.

 His Joint Task Force Guantanamo assessment was dated October 1, 2008.

 His assessment was eleven pages long, and was signed by camp commandant Rear Admiral David M. Thomas Jr. He recommended continued detention at Guantanamo.

 Re-arrest in Slovakia

-Sliti was arrested, in his home, by Slovakian security officials.
+Sliti was arrested, in his home, by Slovak security officials.

 A video of the capture was acquired and broadcast by al Jazeera.
 Some accounts suggest the video was officially made by the police, and illicitly leaked to al Jazeera.
 Other accounts suggest the video was an unofficial one, recorded by a third party witness to the arrest.